 Ideally, this positive modeling at home would be reinforced by sensible-drinking messages in school.
-Unfortunately, alcohol education in school is dominated by a prohibitionist hysteria.
+But alcohol education in school is ruled by a prohibitionist mentality.
 One that cannot acknowledge positive drinking.

 As with illicit drugs, all alcohol use is seen as misuse.
 A child from a family in which alcohol is sensibly drunk is thus bombarded by negative teachings about it.
 Children may parrot this message in school.
 However, such unrealistic alcohol education is drowned out later by reality.

 Does that mean that nearly half of today’s children will grow up to be alcoholic?
-Is it any wonder that high-school and college students cynically dismiss these warnings?
-It seems as though schools want to tell children as many negative things as possible about alcohol.
+Is it any wonder that students dismiss these warnings?
+It seems as though schools want to tell them as many negative things as possible about alcohol.

-Research finds that antidrug programs like DARE are not effective.
-It is especially self-defeating to have the school program and family and community values in conflict.
+Research finds that anti-drug programs like DARE are not effective.
+It is especially self-defeating to have the school program and family values in conflict.

 Culture of Moderation?

-There is an uneasy mix of ethnic drinking cultures in the United States.
-In it we see the bifurcation characteristic of a temperance culture.
+There is an uneasy mix of ethnic drinking cultures in the US.
+In it we see the dual nature of a temperance culture.
 There is a large number of abstainers (30%).
 And small but still troubling minorities of alcohol-dependent drinkers (5%) and nondependent problem drinkers (15%) among adults.

 On the other hand, we have a large culture of moderation.
 The largest category (50%) of adults are moderate drinkers.
 Most Americans who drink do so in a responsible manner.
 For example, the typical wine drinker generally consumes two or fewer glasses on any given occasion.
 It’s usually at mealtimes and in the company of family or friends.